 Instead of the WHAT’S my host invited me to me the “WHO’S” of TREK.

 - WHO’S dreaming up the Trek Bike Technology.
 Designers and Engineers turning the team’s dreams into reality with 3D printing and CAD technology

-- WHO’S Painting the custom Project One bikes and laying up the in-house carbon products and ensuring the quality of the OCLV carbon frames (Trek’s proprietary Acronym.
-Definition.
-OCLV.
-Optimum Compaction Low Void used in all of Trek’s carbon fiber bikes).
+- WHO’S Painting the custom Project One bikes and laying up the in-house carbon products and ensuring the quality of the OCLV carbon frames (It is believed that OCLV – Optimum Compaction Low Void is typically used in a carbon fiber road bike).